kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(7\) Combustor, turbine, and tailpipe sections of turbine engine installations that contain lines or components carrying flammable fluids or gases.

-\(b\) Each designated fire zone must meet the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.863   Flammable fluid fire protection.|§25.863]], 25.865, 25.867, 25.869, and 25.1185 through 25.1203.
+\(b\) Each designated fire zone must meet the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.863   Flammable fluid fire protection.|§§25.863]], 25.865, 25.867, 25.869, and 25.1185 through 25.1203.

 \[Doc.
 No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-11, 32 FR 6913, May 5, 1967; Amdt.
 25-23, 35 FR 5677, Apr.
 8, 1970; Amdt.
 25-72, 55 FR 29785, July 20, 1990; Amdt.
 25-115, 69 FR 40527, July 2, 2004\]

 ### §25.1182   Nacelle areas behind firewalls, and engine pod attaching structures containing flammable fluid lines.

-\(a\) Each nacelle area immediately behind the firewall, and each portion of any engine pod attaching structure containing flammable fluid lines, must meet each requirement of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1103   Induction system ducts and air duct systems.|§25.1103]](b), 25.1165 (d) and (e), 25.1183, 25.1185(c), 25.1187, 25.1189, and 25.1195 through 25.1203, including those concerning designated fire zones.
+\(a\) Each nacelle area immediately behind the firewall, and each portion of any engine pod attaching structure containing flammable fluid lines, must meet each requirement of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1103   Induction system ducts and air duct systems.|§§25.1103]](b), 25.1165 (d) and (e), 25.1183, 25.1185(c), 25.1187, 25.1189, and 25.1195 through 25.1203, including those concerning designated fire zones.
 However, engine pod attaching structures need not contain fire detection or extinguishing means.

 \(b\) For each area covered by paragraph (a) of this section that contains a retractable landing gear, compliance with that paragraph need only be shown with the landing gear retracted.